 - Please call in using a landline, if possible.
 The use of cell phones is discouraged due to the possibility of dropped connections.
 If you choose to use a cell phone and the connection is dropped, you will not be able to reconnect to the courtroom.

-- When Court begins, and UNTIL YOUR CASE IS CALLED, please MUTE your phone.
-Do not place the call on hol WHEN YOUR CASE is CALLED, UNMUTE your phone.
+- When court begins, and UNTIL YOUR CASE IS CALLED, please MUTE your phone.
+Do not place the call on hold WHEN YOUR CASE is CALLED, UNMUTE your phone.
 The Court will ask for appearances in the case.
 At that point, state your name and your relationship to the case.

 - When your case is over, the Judge will tell you when it is appropriate to disconnect.
 Attorneys having multiple cases should, at the end of their last case, advise the Judge.